valist-io/web3-game-assets-tut/docs/publishing-your-game/README.md

 ...Valist to the rescue!

-We can create a new account and project on Valist at from the [Valist dashboard](https://app.valist.io/dashboard)
+We can create a new account and project on Valist from the [Valist dashboard](https://app.valist.io/dashboard)

 Once we've created our new account/project we're ready to publish the first release of our game!